 - Prof. Abdoulaye Kane, Department of Anthropology

-- Prof Fiona McLaughlin, Department of Languages, Literatures, & Cultures, and Chair of the Department of Linguistics
+- Prof. Fiona McLaughlin, Department of Languages, Literatures, and Cultures, and Chair of the Department of Linguistics

-- Prof. Terje Østebø, Center for African Studies & Department of Religion (coordinator)
+- Prof. Terje Østebø, Center for African Studies and Department of Religion (coordinator)

-- Prof. Benjamin Soares, Department of Religion & Director of the Center for Global Islamic Studies
+- Prof. Benjamin Soares, Department of Religion and Director of the Center for Global Islamic Studies

 - Prof. Leonardo Villalon, Dean of UF International Center